Mihir-Ai-lab/Mihir-Ai-lab/README.md

 ## About Me

-I am a Marketing and Business Management professional with a passion for leveraging Data Science, Big Data, Hyperledger, and Blockchain technologies to build scalable and resilient tech systems.
-I am currently collaborating with like-minded people to develop a Consortium-As-A-Service platform.
+I am a seasoned professional with a background in Marketing and Business Management, deeply passionate about leveraging Data Science, Big Data, Hyperledger, and Blockchain technologies.
+Currently, I am actively involved in collaborative efforts to develop a Blockchain enhanced Data Asset Management & Distributed Computing Platform.

-Apart from my tech pursuits, I help run my family businesses, including Starclaytech Pvt Ltd, a manufacturing company, and M.K Logistics, a logistics company.
+In addition to my tech pursuits, I play a pivotal role in managing my family businesses, including Starclaytech Pvt Ltd, a manufacturing company, and M.K Logistics, a logistics company.

 ## Tech Stack